ArthurHub/Android-Image-Cropper/README.md

 Android Image Cropper
 =======
-Forked from [edmodo/cropper](https://github.com/edmodo/cropper) fixing some bugs and adding some features.

 Image cropping tool, displays a resizable, rectengular/oval crop window on top of image.

 [Optimized for cropping image picked from Camera or Gallery](http://theartofdev.com/2015/02/15/android-cropping-image-from-camera-or-gallery/)